Spring 2021 Policies and Procedures

 NUTRITION SERVICES APPOINTMENTS

 Students who require nutrition appointments should call and ask to schedule an initial appointment with our staff dietitian to discuss their concerns and options for treatment.
-Requests for scheduling regular appointments will be reviewed on a case-by-case basis.
+Requests for scheduling regular appointments will be reviewed after this initial appointment on a case-by-case basis.
 In most cases, we will follow up with the student requesting regular appointments within a week of their initial appointment.
+Please note that all nutrition appointments will be conducted virtually during the Spring 2021 semester.

 While we will consider requests for nutrition appointments from students who are off-campus, if working with a provider in their area is possible, this will likely be the best option for treatment.
 If it is not possible to access a treatment provider off-campus we may be able to offer regular nutrition appointments to students who are off campus.